microsoft/pxt-arcade/docs/arts-and-crafts/lego-bricks-murals.md

 # LEGO Bricks Murals

-With this **Arcade Stencilr**, you will be able to take your pixel art painted in MakeCode Arcade and convert it into LEGO Bricks murals.
+With this **Arcade Stencilr** you will be able to take your pixel art painted in MakeCode Arcade and convert it into LEGO Brick murals.

 * open the sprite you want to recreate with LEGO
 * select the image area you want to recreate with the **Marquee** tool